-Drawing on new predictive modelling developed by the Institute for Economics & Peace (IEP), the Global Peace Index 2025 identifies countries where underlying conditions suggest the potential for tens of thousands of annual fatalities.
+Drawing on novel LLM methods developed by the Institute for Economics & Peace (IEP), the Global Peace Index 2025 identifies countries where underlying conditions suggest the potential for large-scaled armed conflicts.
 These nations are not only grappling with internal instability but also face intense external pressures, deteriorating economic conditions and international disengagement.

 At the forefront of these escalation hotspots is Kashmir, where tensions between India and Pakistan remain perilously high.
 An April 2025 terror attack significantly escalated hostilities, pushing both nuclear-armed states close to open warfare.
 The situation in Kashmir exemplifies the fragility of ceasefire agreements in volatile geopolitical settings and underscores the dangers posed by non-state actors capable of triggering international crises.

 South Sudan, another country at high risk of escalation, continues to experience ethnic violence, militia fragmentation, and unresolved political grievances.
-Despite periodic peace agreements, the failure to establish effective governance and integrate rival factions keeps the country trapped in cycles of violence.
+Despite the 2018 peace agreement, the failure to establish effective governance and integrate rival factions keeps the country trapped in cycles of violence.
 The GPI notes that South Sudan is one of the most fragile states in the world, with consistently low scores across the Positive Peace pillars.

-Ethiopia and Eritrea remain volatile, with tensions simmering after the Tigray conflict and continued disputes over border regions and political control.
+Ethiopia and Eritrea remain volatile, with tensions simmering after the Tigray conflict and continued disputes over border regions and political control as landlocked Ethiopia openly seeks access to the Red Sea.
 Although large-scale combat operations have decreased, the situation remains fluid and unpredictable.
 The GPI identifies both countries as at risk of renewed large-scale violence due to unresolved historical grievances, ethnic divisions, and economic instability.

 Syria also remains an escalation hotspot, despite the fall of the Assad regime.
 The transitional period has opened new political and military fault lines, and competing interests among local factions, regional powers, and global actors have made the peace process more complex.
 The country continues to rank near the bottom of the GPI, with ongoing violence and a deteriorated security environment.

-IEP’s conflict risk matrix integrates indicators such as recent conflict deaths, refugee flows, political instability, and economic resilience to project where conflicts are most likely to intensify.
+IEP’s conflict escalation risk matrix integrates indicators such as urban conflict origin, accessibility of terrain, external support, heavy weapons access for non-state groups and the presence of private military actors, among others to highlight where conflicts are most likely to intensify.
 The identification of these six escalation hotspots: Kashmir, South Sudan, Ethiopia, Eritrea, the DRC, and Syria, reflects the convergence of structural fragility with immediate security threats.

 These regions are not only conflict-prone but are often located in broader zones of geopolitical competition and transnational insecurity.
 The Sahel, for example, while not specifically listed among the top six, continues to exhibit signs of regional destabilisation due to terrorism, arms flows, and environmental stressors.
 Conflict in one state can easily spill over into neighbouring countries, creating regionalised crises.